RBZ-99/my_project/content/jobs/CEERI/index.md

 ---

 - Made my own unsupervised GAN model for anomaly detection, which needs data of only 1 class to train and can be used for detecting different types of anomalies and has beaten the SOTA
+- Made a custom Generator with dense skip connections and an attention augmented discriminator, with selective spectral normalization with the eigen value of the weights.
 - The work has been submitted for a publication at Signal, Image and Video Processing Journal.